 By teaching children to challenge negative self-talk and replacing pessimistic thoughts with more positive ones, they can learn how to become more optimistic.
 In other words, learned optimism involves young people developing the ability to engage in realistic thinking.
 To recognise that most problems are time-sensitive, we encourage our students to foster a sense of control in a given situation.

-This research is complemented by a systematic review and meta-analysis by our Science of Welling (SOW) Team investigating the practical evidence-based interventions that underpin our Total Fitness model of holistic wellbeing.
+A systematic review and meta-analysis by our Science of Wellbeing (SOW) Team investigates the practical evidence-based interventions that underpin our Total Fitness model of holistic wellbeing.

 There is no doubt that developing a more hopeful pattern of thinking can only help our young people more successfully navigate the inevitable failures and mistakes that appear throughout life.